Think of this modest website as an “expanded business card” to help you get to know me better.

 Ten years ago, I Served as a data manager and biostatistician in the National Institute of Child Health and Human Development (NICHD)’s EAGeR clinical trial.
 I took a substantial part in building the Data Coordinating Center for this trial from the ground up, including recruiting staff, developing working methodologies, conducting complex statistical analyses, compiling reports, automation of complex routine tasks, responsibility for development of designated web applications for medical staff, and more.

 My business experience goes back to the packaging industry.
-We had a family factory, managed by my dad (now retired and a full time painter), where we manufactured cardboard packaging.
+We had a family factory where we manufactured cardboard packaging.
 I was involved in all aspects of the business, from hands-on manufacturing to inventory management, product pricing and business development, in Israel and abroad.
 That’s when I began using what we now call “data science” to improve daily business tasks and to create value for the business.
 For example, I automated many daily processes using Java and other computational tools, which led to better management and decision making.

 Besides management, my experience also includes hands-on programming.
 I have had the opportunity to use a variety of computational tools over the years, such as Java, Python, R, SAS, Matlab, as well as Mathematica.
 In addition to using off-the-shelf solutions, I developed novel AI&ML algorithms, predictive analytics, alert and recommendation systems for various industrial applications such as IoT, mobile networks, and chemometrics.
 I also diagnosed existing algorithms and examined their suitability for the business (and adjusted as necessary).
 Another service I provide is general statistical consultation (data collection, design of experiments, analysis, etc.).